 Public transit is an essential component of the transportation system in the NJTPA region.
 This page provides an overview of key issues, trends and studies underway related to public transit.
-Further information can be obtained in the NJTPA’s Regional Transportation Plan
+Further information can be obtained in the NJTPA’s Long Range Transportation Plan.

 Amtrak provides inter-city rail service in the Northeast Corridor linking New York, Newark, Trenton and points in between.
 The Port Authority of NY & NJ operates the PATH rail network, linking Newark, Harrison, Jersey City and Hoboken with Manhattan.

 Investment in public transit remains a high priority in the NJTPA region.
 Every year, transit receives roughly half of the $1 billion in federal transportation funding annually allocated by the NJTPA.
 Most of this funding is used for maintaining a state of good repair of existing transit vehicles, facilities and services.

 As the MPO for northern New Jersey, the NJTPA plays a critical role in funding, managing and participating in various transit improvement studies and activities to ensure planning is done in context with the needs of the region.
 The current studies page list several studies relating to transit commuting in the region.
 Promoting Transit Oriented Development around transit stations and hubs is a focus of NJTPA’s Planning for Emerging Centers Program.
 In cooperation with Together North Jersey, NJTPA helped compile a guide book for transit hubs in 2019.